neoforged/NeoGradle/README.md

 #### LocalRunRuntime (Per SourceSet)
 This configuration is used to add dependencies to the local runtime of the runs you add the SourceSets too, without exposing them to the runtime of other runs.
+This requires automatic dependency injection from sourcesets per run to be enabled (see below).

 #### RunRuntime (Per Run)
 This configuration is used to add dependencies to the runtime of a specific run only, without exposing them to the runtime of other runs.